Hilliard, Florida

-Hilliard is a town in Nassau County, Florida, United States; north-west of Jacksonville.
-As of the 2020 census, the population was 2,967.
-In 2003, Hilliard was chosen as the "2003 Rural Community of the Year" by Florida governor Jeb Bush, because of its collaboration with the YMCA to establish a local chapter, which includes a large swimming pool and exercise facilities.
+Hilliard is a town in Nassau County, Florida, United States; northwest of Jacksonville.
+It is part of the Jacksonville, Florida Metropolitan Statistical Area.
+As of the 2020 census, the population was 2,967, down from 3,086 at the 2010 census.

+Hilliard was named "2003 Rural Community of the Year" by former Florida governor Jeb Bush, for its collaboration with the YMCA to establish a local chapter, which included a swimming pool and exercise facility.